 This article is already too long.
 But there is more to understand.
 The Required document, taxes and fees.
 Also an option to avoid taxes and fees by taking over the company.
 Both a Thai company or BVI.
 These matters are mostly the same with the condominium article.
 You may read it there.

-In conclusion, after reading this article.
-You can easily understand the reason why to consult and use the service of a lawyer before any purchase.
+In conclusion, these legal basic when buying land whether in Phuket or somewhere in Thailand, are importance.
+Hope you see the reason why to consult and use the service of a lawyer before any purchase.
 It is imperative to clearly know what you are doing to do and save your investment in real estate in Phuket.
-If you want an experienced law firm with a real estate lawyer in Phuket to assist, feel free to contact us.
+If you are in need of a real estate lawyer or for more information feel free to contract us at any time.